yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-backinsertiterator-class.md

 #### <a name="parameters"></a>Parametry
  `t`
- Obiekt można dołączyć do bieżącej kolekcji.
+ Obiekt, który można dołączyć do bieżącej kolekcji.

 ### <a name="return-value"></a>Wartość zwracana
  Odwołanie do bieżącego BackInsertIterator.